Avalon (Roxy Music album): Background and production

-The Roxy Music singer, Bryan Ferry, started writing material for Avalon while staying at Crumlin Lodge on the west coast of Ireland.
+Roxy Music lead singer Bryan Ferry started writing material for Avalon while staying at Crumlin Lodge on the west coast of Ireland.
 Ferry was there with his girlfriend, Lucy Helmore, who would become his wife in 1983.
 The album cover artwork featured the same lough (lake) that can be seen from the lodge.
 Ferry said of the album:

 I've often thought I should do an album where the songs are all bound together in the style of West Side Story, but it's always seemed like too much bother to work that way.
 So instead, I have these 10 poems, or short stories, that could, with a bit more work, be fashioned into a novel.
 Avalon is part of the King Arthur legend and is a very romantic thing, when King Arthur dies, the Queens ferry him off to Avalon, which is sort of an enchanted island.
 It's the ultimate romantic fantasy place.

-The guitarist, Phil Manzanera, has said about the making of the record, "By the time you get to Avalon, 90 per cent of it was being written in the studio.
+Guitarist Phil Manzanera has said about the making of the record: "By the time you get to Avalon, 90 per cent of it was being written in the studio.
 That album was a product of completely changing our working methods," adding "for the last three albums, quite frankly, there were a lot more drugs around as well, which was good and bad.
 It created a lot of paranoia and a lot of spaced-out stuff."
 Production began at Manzanera's Gallery Studios in Chertsey, where they worked on song ideas in the studio and developed backing tracks to a Linn LM-1 drum machine.
 After a month of refining the tracks at Compass Point Studios, the sessions relocated to the Power Station in New York City for final overdubs (including drums) and mixing with Bob Clearmountain.
 "To Turn You On" was previously released as a B-side to "Jealous Guy" in 1981, and was an outtake from Manifesto as per Davies - only a new mix was made for Avalon.

 Manzanera said of the title track, "Avalon", "When we were recording the third or fourth album in London we'd often be working in the same studio as Bob Marley, who'd be downstairs doing all of those famous albums.
 It just had to rub off somewhere."
 Rhett Davies recounted the story of how the song got made: